Ashton-Sidhu/aethos/docs/index.rst

 For more info such as features, development plan, status and vision checkout the `Py-automl github page <https://github.com/Ashton-Sidhu/py-automl/>`_.

+For full api documentation you can view it `here

 .. toctree::
    :maxdepth: 2
    :caption: Contents: